Strategy & Research

 Last year, on my 60th birthday, he couldn't be here but he went into Central Park and dressed up as a penguin and made a video.
 He had a fascination with video as painting a picture of the future.
 I think he saw the designer's role as painting a picture of the future, which is so inherently positive.
 You have to be positive if you're all about the future.

 In memoriam, we invite readers/viewers to revisit Bill's impassioned response to Don Norman's polemic "Design Thinking: A Useful Myth," both published in these pages in 2010, and (given the discussion unfolding in the forums) as yet unresolved.
-Mike DiTullo, for one, rejects the accusation that consultancies now simply aim to please clients, channeling his mentor Paul Bradley: "Ideas can not be innovative.
+Michael DiTullo, for one, rejects the accusation that consultancies now simply aim to please clients, channeling his mentor Paul Bradley: "Ideas can not be innovative.
 Innovation only happens with proven behavior change of the end user, and to do that, you have to make something."

 Once more, with feeling...